Woman smiles and shakes the hand of a new employee

 There’s no “rule” stating that a small business must have an HR team or manager in charge of human resources activities.
 But, most experts recommend bringing on a full-time human resource staff member when there are at least 10 employees within the company.

 It’s not just about valuing your time, however.
-Creating a separate HR team can help increase employee engagement and open, inclusive company culture.
+Creating a separate HR team can help increase employee engagement and foster an open, inclusive company culture.

 What are the benefits of creating a separate HR team?

 HR plays a key role in employee engagement and retention.
-Research has found that 75% of employees would stay longer at an organization if they feel the company listens to and addresses their concerns.
-Especially at a small company, having someone other than the business owner to listen to and address employee needs can help keep everyone working together professionally.
+Half of Americans say a lack of a human resources department contributes to a toxic workplace.
+Moreover, nearly 50% of small business owners say their company's HR structure is unprofessional.
+Having someone other than the business owner listen to and address employee needs can help keep everyone working together professionally.

 [Read more: How to Create Loyal Employees (and Why It Matters)]

 Delegating recruitment efforts can also help a small business save money.
-A survey from CareerBuilder found that the average cost of hiring the wrong person can be $17,000 annually — including the cost of lost productivity, time, and the expense of hiring and training a replacement.
+Some studies predict that replacing a salaried employee costs six to nine months of their average salary, including lost productivity, time, and the expense of hiring and training a replacement.
 Empowering an HR specialist to oversee the recruitment, hiring, and onboarding process can help reduce this risk.

 Should you outsource your HR function?

 If you decide to delegate your HR role, the next step is to determine whether to hire an HR specialist or outsource HR to a third party.
-Professional employer organizations (PEOs) and administrative services organizations (ASOs) are organizations that can help you address pressing operational needs without having to sacrifice the time you spend on making your business successful.
-There’s also HR software that can help you manage specific HR-related tasks, such as payroll software, hiring platforms, and onboarding tools.
+Professional employer organizations (PEOs) and administrative services organizations (ASOs) can help you address pressing operational needs without sacrificing the time you spend making your business successful.
+HR software can also help you manage specific HR-related tasks, such as payroll software, hiring platforms, and onboarding tools.

 [Read more: A Complete Guide to Outsourcing Human Resources]